Stories by James Boo

 Before Me is a 5-part audio documentary series that follows one woman’s life, from Cambodia to America, over the course of decades.
 It’s also a long overdue conversation between mother and daughter, about their family’s history — through war and violence, separation and loss, endings and beginnings.

 As Executive Producer, I worked with creator Lisa Phu and led a team of 9 over the course of 6 months to restructure, edit, re-track, score, and mix the series she had spent several years reporting and producing.
-Then I created and led the execution of a release strategy that reached millions of listeners via public radio and podcast programming.
+Then I spearheaded and implemented a release strategy that reached millions of listeners via public radio and podcast programming.

 Before Me won these awards in 2023: